Planning your engagement session

 Fur babies

-If your pup has a lot of energy, please give it some exercise before the session.
+If your pup has lots of energy, a little exercise before the session goes a long way.

-Don’t forget to bring your dog’s favorite toy or treats!
+Don’t forget to bring their favorite toy or some treats!

 Turnaround time